 The slower cars are traveling; the more time they have to react if a kid unexpectedly walks or falls into the roadway.
 No matter what the speed limit is, however, motorists who aren’t paying attention are a danger to everyone around them.
 Even at 20 miles an hour, drivers need approximately 23 feet in order to come to a complete stop.
 In order to keep children, other pedestrians, and drivers in a school zone as safe as possible, make sure your eyes are on the road.
 Limit distractions by keeping your cell phone on silent or vibrate, don’t take calls without a hands-free device, and never text and drive.

-Young children especially can behave erratically, and you must keep your eyes on the road so you can stop or avoid a child who crosses without warning.
+Young children especially can behave erratically, and you must keep your eyes on the road so you can stop or avoid a pedestrian accident involving a child who crosses without warning.

 In addition to limiting distractions and focusing on the road, it’s important to actually follow school zone regulations in order to decrease the risk of school zone accidents.
 According to a report published by Safe Kids Worldwide about how often people violate stop signs in school zones “forty-five percent don’t come to a complete stop, 37 percent roll through the stop sign, and seven percent don’t slow down.”